CUNEIFORM BONES ANATOMY

 Function

-• Provide structural support for weight distribution
+• Provide structural support for your weight distribution

 • Allow for limited movement between tarsal bones